teuk/mediabot_v3/plugins/playful-v3/README.md

 platform.
 It owns `8ball`, `abbrev`, `choose`, `flip`, `morse` and `roll` when the selected channel policy is `on`.

-The package is never loaded or enabled at startup.
+The package is default-off in source.
+MB778 records one reviewed Owner posture in the core boot ledger: enabled and `on` only for development `#test`, with `quiet_magic` disabled.
 While it is disabled or a channel policy is `off`, the saved built-in registry handler remains authoritative.
 In `observe`, the plugin executes with output suppressed and the built-in command still answers.
 Unloading the package restores the exact previous registry entries.